course-correction/blog/_posts/2025-08-08-tactile_plan_en.markdown

 I find the legend a bit 'meh'.

-The obvious: it takes up 2/3 of the plan.
+The obvious: it takes up two thirds of the plan.

 Two further points of criticism: